 Here the function_name is replaced by the alias name you would be like to use in the script going forward.
 The set of commands mentioned here will particularly have all the required commands to fulfill the requirements of the utility.
 These commands can also be a part of the bashrc file in case one wants to make these alias or function permanent and frequently used functionality.

-With the above methodology, we particularly see that aliasing comes in very handy when one needs to continually use the same command over and over again and that command itself is a few characters long.
-Aliasing is also convenient for developers as they can use their own “code word” for naming them and hence easier to use during the scripting.
+With the above methodology, we particularly see that aliasing comes in very handy when one needs to continually use the same command over and over again, and that command itself is a few characters long.
+Aliasing is also convenient for developers as they can use their own “code word” for naming them and hence is easier to use during the scripting.

 Example to Implement Bash Alias

 Once here, we will look at a real-life problem statement, and we would solve this by showing it as a part of an example.
-For the sake of simplicity, we have kept features in the code minimalistic, but keeping the thinking behind for solving will be real-life one!
+For the sake of simplicity, we have kept features in the code minimalistic, but keeping the thinking behind for solving will be a real-life one!
 In this section, we will talk about how we use an alias and also some important aliases which will come in handy during scripting!

 alias ll='ls -lh'